KumariAnjali40/Learning-React/Readme.md

 - Reconciliation is the algorithm behind what is popularly understood as the "virtual DOM."
 A high-level description goes something like this: when you render a React application, a tree of nodes that describes the app is generated and saved in memory.
 This tree is then flushed to the rendering environment — for example, in the case of a browser application, it's translated to a set of DOM operations.
 When the app is updated (usually via setState), a new tree is generated.
 The new tree is diffed with the previous tree to compute which operations are needed to update the rendered app.

+**HOOKS RULES**

+- Always write it inside the component or function.
+- Component name must be PascalCase(first letter should be uppercase)
+- We can directly import or we can directly write it using React.hookName.
+- Don't call Hooks inside loops, conditions, or nested function.

+** useCallback HOOK **

+- useCallback is a React Hook that let's you cache a funtion defination between re-renders.

+- useCallback(fn, dependencies)

+** useEffect HOOK **

+-

+** useRef Hook **

+-